Kord-Extensions/kord-extensions/docs/docs/concepts/commands.md

     check { event -> true }  // Return `false` to prevent the action
     check(::returnTrue)  // You can also pass it a function

-    action {  // this: CommandContext
+    action {  // this: MessageCommandContext
         message.respond("Pong!")
     }
 }